pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 ~~~~~~~~~~~~~

 * `Music Theory and Performance Analysis with Sebastian and Czerny`_ (James Tauber) - An amazing speaker talking about one of his favorite subjects, this will be a great beginner talk.
 James mentored me in my early days of Django and JQuery, and I only have good things to say about him.
+* `Visualizing Github, Part II: Information to Meaning`_ (Idan Gazit, Dana Bauer) - How can you go wrong with visualizing GitHub data using Python?
+This second part of the talk is on visualizing the data into something meaningful.

+.. _`Visualizing Github, Part II: Information to Meaning`: https://us.pycon.org/2013/schedule/presentation/108/

 .. _`Music Theory and Performance Analysis with Sebastian and Czerny`: https://us.pycon.org/2013/schedule/presentation/136/